Estimate Time9 min

 2. A guaranteed lifetime income benefit when you reach retirement

-While the government does not have a specific account set aside just for you with your FICA contributions (the taxes for Social Security and Medicare paid by you and your employer), one of the most powerful features of Social Security is that it provides an inflation-protected guaranteed income stream in retirement, ensuring against the risk you'll outlive your savings.
-Even if you live to 100 or more, you'll continue to receive income every month.
-And, if you predecease your spouse, your spouse can also receive survivor benefits until their death.
+While the government does not have a specific account set aside just for you with your FICA contributions (the taxes for Social Security and Medicare paid by you and your employer), Social Security is an inflation-protected guaranteed income stream in retirement.
+It ensures against the risk you'll outlive your savings.
+Even if you live to 100 or older, you'll continue to receive income every month.
+If you're married and you predecease your spouse, your spouse can also receive survivor benefits until their death, if higher than their own benefits.

-Myth #3: My ex-spouse's actions could negatively impact my Social Security benefit
+Myth #3: My ex-spouse's actions could negatively impact my Social Security benefits

-If you wish to claim on your ex-spouse's benefit, make an appointment with your local SSA office and bring documents that prove the marriage and divorce.
+If you wish to claim on divorced spousal benefits, make an appointment with your local SSA office and bring documents that prove the marriage and divorce.
 They will calculate your benefit options, and when you submit your claim, you'll receive the higher benefit.

-Tip: There's no need to discuss this with your ex-spouse, and your claim does not reduce or affect your ex's benefit in any way, and vice versa.
-It's your benefit, even if you've been divorced for many years.
-And, it may be larger than your own individual benefit.
+Tip: There's no need to discuss this with your ex-spouse, and your claim does not reduce or affect your ex's benefits in any way, and vice versa.
+Your claim may be larger than your own individual benefits.

 Myth #4: Your benefits are based only on wages you've earned before age 65

-How your Social Security benefit is calculated can seem mysterious.
-However, it's important to know a few essential facts to aid your claiming strategy.
-You can use the tools on SSA.gov to do the calculations.
+How your Social Security benefits are calculated can seem mysterious, but understanding a few essential facts may help in determining your claiming strategy.
+You can also use the tools on SSA.gov for help with calculations and planning.

-• Your benefit is calculated based on your highest 35 years of earnings; they don't have to be consecutive years or before age 65.
+• Your benefits are calculated based on your highest 35 years of earnings; they don't have to be consecutive years or before age 65.

-• If you work past age 65, those earning years will be included, so long as they are high enough to be part of your highest 35 years.
+• If you work past age 65, those earning years will be included, as long as they are high enough to be part of your highest 35 years.

 • Even working part-time after turning 65 may be part of your highest 35 years of earnings.